oschrenk/notes/company.md

 ### Customer ###

 - send customer emails based on certain rules
-	- "Automatically email users after 7 days if they haven’t added a teammate or created a project"
+	- "Automatically email users after 7 days if they haven't added a teammate or created a project"
-	- "On day 15 tell all iPhone users about the iPhone app, if they haven’t already installed it"
+	- "On day 15 tell all iPhone users about the iPhone app, if they haven't already installed it"
 - send emails based on time (after 1d, 1w, 1m)
 - send emails based on activity